The information-complete quantum theory: Introduction

 Thus, in the orthodox interpretation classical concepts are necessary for the description of measurements (which type of measurements to choose and the particular measurement results for chosen measurement) in QT, although the measurement apparatus can indeed be described quantum mechanically, as done by von Neumann \cite{vonN-book,Wigner}.
 Seen from its very structure, quantum mechanics \textquotedblleft contains classical mechanics as a limiting case, yet at the same time it requires this limiting case for its own formulation\textquotedblright\ \cite{Landau}.
 In this sense current QT has a classical-quantum \textit{hybrid} feature.
 At a cosmological scale, the orthodox interpretation rules out the possibility of assigning a wave function to the whole Universe, as no external observer could exist to measure the Universe.

 Facing with the interpretational difficulties, various interpretations on QT were proposed by many brilliant thoughts, such as the hidden-variable theory \cite{Bell-book,Bohm} (initiated by the famous Einstein-Podolsky-Rosen paper \cite{EPR} questioning the completeness of QT), many-worlds interpretation \cite{Everett,Tipler}, the relational interpretation \cite{Rovelli,Rovelli-book}, and the decoherence theory \cite{Zurek}, to mention a few.
 Thus, ``questions concerning the foundations of quantum mechanics have been picked over so thoroughly that little meat is left'' \cite{Aaronson}.
-The discovery of Bell's inequalities \cite{Bell} (recently questioned from the many-worlds interpretation \cite{Tipler}) and the emerging field of quantum information \cite{QuInf-book} might be among a few exceptions.
+The discovery of Bell's inequalities \cite{Bell} (as well as the related quantum nonlocality, questioned from the many-worlds interpretation \cite{Tipler}) and the emerging field of quantum information \cite{QuInf-book} might be among a few exceptions.
 The recent development of quantum information science sparks the information-theoretical understanding of quantum formalism \cite{Hardy,Fuchs,i-causality,Colbeck-Renner}.